SkrFractals/Comparser/README.md

 ### Binary operators:
 _\<expression\>_ + _\<expression\>_
 Add
+(if any operand is a string, it will add the other operand as a string)
 _\<expression\>_ - _\<expression\>_
 Subtract
 __\<expression\>_ * _\<expression\>_
 Multiply
+If the LEFT operand is a string, it will try to call a function matching that string's name on the right operand(s).
 _\<expression\>_ / _\<expression\>_
 Divide
 _\<expression\>_ \ _\<expression\>_